EmmaLawlor/Quizzy-Rascal/README.md

 - The GitHub Issues section allowed for close out of defects as they were rectified, again using screenshots to show the solution when possible.

 #### Outstanding Defects
+- No outstanding defects have been noted.

 ### Spelling and Grammar
+- The text content of the site was checked for spelling and grammar errors using [Grammarly](https://www.grammarly.com/)

 ## Accessibility